Inference in balanced community modulated recursive trees: Introduction

 \subsection{Main results}

 In Section~\ref{sec:degree}, we put BCMRT into context with respect to other random tree models and compute the limiting degree distribution.
-This turns out to be the same as in the URT. \begin{theorem} Let $N_k(n)$ be the number of nodes of degree $k$ at time $n$.
+This turns out to be the same as in the URT.
+For $k\geq 1$, let $N_k(n)$ be the number of nodes of degree $k$ at time $n$.
+Then,

-Moreover, $\Var \left(N_1(n)\right)=\Omega \left(n\right)$. \end{theorem} The latter can be perceived as a negative result, in the sense that we do not expect to infer $q$ using the empirical degree distribution.
+Moreover, $\Var \left(N_1(n)\right)=\Omega \left(n\right)$.
+This can be perceived as a negative result, in the sense that we do not expect to infer $q$ using the empirical degree distribution.
 Further evidence for that is given by the fact that the difference between the expectations of the number of degree-$k$ nodes under different values of $q$ is of constant order while we suspect the variance to be linear in $n$.
-This is only verified for the number of leaves (degree-$1$ nodes).
+The latter is only verified for the number of leaves (degree-$1$ nodes).